GughanS/kalasaarthi/README.md

 KalaSaarthi (meaning "Art's Charioteer") is a single-page web application that acts as an AI partner for these artisans.
 It simplifies the process of selling online into three simple steps: upload a photo, write a story (in their native language), and let the AI handle the rest.

-The app generate professional, market-ready product titles, descriptions, and tags in the language of their choice (English, Hindi, or Tamil), completely removing the marketing and language barrier.
+The app generate professional, market-ready product titles, descriptions, and tags in the language of their choice (English, Hindi, Tamil +6 more languages), completely removing the marketing and language barrier.

 ## Key Features